w3c/scribejs/README.md

 npm run serve
 ```

 You should be able to load the UX via `http://localhost:8080` (or whichever port was chosen by `http-server`).
-Of course, if you run a server on your machine already, that can be used as well.
+Of course, if you run a server on your machine already, that can be used as well, in which case the second command is irrelevant.

 ### Command Line